NickBaker11/lightsaber-memory-game/README.md

 the activating/deactivating lightsabers and possibly background music.

 ## UX
+This site is aimed at people who would like to play a simple memory gaem and may also have an interest in th Star Wars universe.

 ## Features
 * Theme choice- Clicking on ls-btn or ds-btn allows the user to choose a colour theme, either blue or red.